CartoDB/documentation/app/content/carto-user-manual/tutorials/analyzing-losangeles-airbnb-reviews.md

 In this first step we will go through basic setup, including creating a CARTO account and importing the data that will be used for this tutorial.

+{{% bannerNote type="note" title="note" %}}
+The dataset used for this training corresponds with [open data from Airbnb](http://insideairbnb.com/get-the-data.html) that has been pre-filtered specifically for this exercise.
+{{%/ bannerNote %}}

 1. Go to the new CARTO platform access page: https://app.carto.com

    ![Log in Email and password](/img/cloud-native-workspace/get-started/login.png)